 If you are applying to graduate school in occupational therapy or speech and language pathology, have you had any experiences working with people in need?
 If you volunteered at a shelter, you likely interacted with diverse populations facing a variety of challenges, including housing, financial, and mental health issues.
 Did you volunteer with individuals with special needs as a Best Buddy?
-If so, your ongoing connection with and support for your buddy demonstrates an ability to relate to individuals with developmental delays.
+If so, your ongoing connection with your buddy demonstrates an ability to relate to individuals with developmental delays.

 Were you a member of an athletic team?
 As a varsity athlete, you likely learned to balance your academic commitments with your athletic schedule and thereby developed strong time management skills.
 You also learned how to work as part of a team to achieve goals.
-Some activities might have given you exposure to the career field that you want to enter.
-For example, did working with an athletic trainer open your eyes to a career in physical therapy?

 You can include in your graduate school application any activities that you engaged in during your undergraduate education, in your community, or in a faith-based organization.
 What matters most is the depth of the experience, what you learned, and how the experience changed you.
 A long list of short-term activities will not distinguish your application.
-Activities that you engaged in where you had an ongoing commitment, took a leadership role, stretched yourself, and did something you are proud of are the ones to include in your application.
+Activities where you had an ongoing commitment, took a leadership role, stretched yourself, and did something you are proud of are the ones to include in your application.

 By Alice Diamond, former associate dean for career and community service at Lesley University.
 Alice has a BA from Colgate University, an MA from Bryn Mawr College, and an MS from Cornell University.
 She has more than 35 years of experience in career and admissions advising for undergraduate and graduate candidates.
 Alice’s clients have been accepted to top programs in a wide range of fields.
 Want to work with Alice?
 Click here to get in touch!